 I’ve experimented with a lot of different ways of improving websites over the years and these are the best WordPress plugins that I’ve decided to use on my own website and many others.
-I’ll discuss what they are for, why I use them and how relevant they are for a normal website.
+I’ll discuss what they are for, why I use them and how relevant they are for a normal website – some of them are a little advanced for non-technical users.
 This is published in 2018.
 I’ll aim to update it occasionally.

 For me, the most essential WordPress plugins are those that are simple, require minimal setup, don’t suffer from regular security holes and are well coded so that they don’t slow sites down much.
 Every front-end plugin you install will add a small amount of to the time it takes to load your website.
 Therefore the best WordPress plugins are those you don’t install at all!
 Cache plugins can mitigate some of this speed hit, but consider whether you absolutely need a plugin before installing it.